canonical/vanilla-framework/README.md

 ```

 If you don't want the whole framework, you can just `@include` specific [parts](scss) - e.g. `@include vf-b-forms`.

+## Developing Vanilla

+If you're looking to contribute to the Vanilla project itself, [start here](/CONTRIBUTING.md).

 ## Community